jateen67/news/README.md

 #### Create word embeddings

-Standford's pre-trained word embeddings, called [GloVe](https://nlp.stanford.edu/projects/glove/), was used so that the model can better understand the context and nuance of the text in each review that it's being fed for training (remember the "sequential data" mentioned earlier).
+Standford's pre-trained word embeddings, called [GloVe](https://nlp.stanford.edu/projects/glove/), was used so that the model can better understand the context and nuances of the text in each review that it's being fed for training (remember the "sequential data" mentioned earlier).
 In order to understand what word embeddings are and how they work, we need to understand how a neural network gets trained:

 In order for machines to understand, work, and train with text, it needs to be transformed into a numerical format.
 This is where word embeddings come into play.
 Word embeddings are a technique used to represent words as dense vectors of real numbers, capturing the semantic relationships between words in a more meaningful way than traditional methods.

-Traditional text-to-numerical representation methods, such as one-hot encoding or bag-of-words, treat words as discrete and independent symbols, meaning do not take into account the relationships and meanings that words have in a sentence or context.
+Traditional text-to-numerical representation methods, such as one-hot encoding or bag-of-words, treat words as discrete and independent symbols, meaning they do not take into account the relationships and meanings that words have in a sentence or context.
 Word embeddings address this limitation by representing words in a continuous vector space, where the proximity of vectors reflects the semantic similarity between words.

 For example, in a word embedding space, words with similar meanings, like "happy" and "joyful," would be closer together, while words with different meanings, like "happy" and "sad," would be farther apart.
 This property enables word embeddings to capture nuances, associations, and context in text that are vital for tasks like sentiment analysis.